Telemedicine ‘Top Area Of Investment’ For UK Healthcare Digital Transformation

 Healthcare organisations will also need to consider how they can utilise other new technologies that are being developed.
 Research in the UK recently found that artificial intelligence is now able to provide a diagnosis that’s as accurate as that delivered by healthcare professionals across a range of diseases.

 Interested in learning more about cloud-based medical image services?
-Contact our team of experts today to understand how Cimar can connect remote systems in disparate locations to improve efficiency, diagnostics and patient care.
+Contact our team of experts today to understand how CIMAR can connect remote systems in disparate locations to improve efficiency, diagnostics and patient care.